mdn/content/files/en-us/web/html/index.md

 - [HTML forms](/en-US/docs/Learn/Forms)
   - : Forms are a very important part of the Web — these provide much of the functionality you need for interacting with websites, e.g. registering and logging in, sending feedback, buying products, and more.
 This module gets you started with creating the client-side/front-end parts of forms.
 - [Use HTML to solve common problems](/en-US/docs/Learn/HTML/Howto)
-  - : Provides links to sections of content explaining how to use HTML to solve very common problems when creating a web page: dealing with titles, adding images or videos, emphasizing content, creating a basic form, etc.
+  - : Provides links to sections of content explaining how to use HTML to solve widespread problems when creating a web page: dealing with titles, adding images or videos, emphasizing content, creating a basic form, etc.

 ## Advanced topics